tokenjournal/site/content/index.md

 # Home page

-`name` is a non-profit, free, open source and peer reviewed journal for contributions in blockchain technology and crypto ecosystem in general.
+**`name` is a non-profit, free, open source and peer reviewed journal for contributions in blockchain technology and the crypto ecosystem in general**.
 We aim to review and publish papers in the following topics, guaranteeing quick publication:
 - Protocol design
 - Consensus design
 - Cyber-security